 Today, approximately half of the RV’s you encounter the road was built in Elkhart County.

 But, Elkhart, Indiana is also known as the “Band Instrument Capital of the World” for decades.
-C.G.
-Conn is credited for Elkhart becoming the Band Instrument Capital of the World.

 The Bonneyville Mill is Indiana’s oldest continuously operating grist mill.
 And, Speedy Alka-Seltzer, the character symbolizing the product Alka-Seltzer, is a notable native.
 Alka-Seltzer was produced in Elkhart by Miles Laboratories – now Bayer Corp, which holds the trademark on Speedy.